Regular Reserve (United Kingdom): Royal Fleet Reserve

+Historically

+The Royal Navy took inspiration from the Army's practice of encouraging its trained men to join a reserve that could be mobilised in an emergency.
+The Royal Fleet Reserve Classes A & B came into existence in 1900.
+The Royal Fleet Reserve Class C came into existence in 1903.
+There was a Royal Fleet Reserve Long Service and Good Conduct Medal in place from 1922 onwards, in tandem with similar awards to the Royal Naval Reserve & Royal Naval Volunteer Reserve.

+When war broke out in 1914, there was a surplus of men.
+As a consequence, some men of the Royal Fleet Reserve were posted to the Royal Naval Division.

+Present Day

+The RFR, in its original form as a separate grouping of trained ratings/ORs, ceased to be under the amended regulations of the Reserve Forces Act 1996.
+The successor to the Royal Fleet Reserve consists of ex-Regulars, having enlisted since 1 April 1997, serving under a fixed-term reserve contract.
+As of 2014, they had a strength of 7,960 personnel.

 Air Force Reserve

+Historically

+Under the original terms of service in 1912, for both the Military and Naval wings, an airman would serve four years with the colours, then four in the reserve.

+Upon postwar demobilisation, airmen were transferred to RAF Reserve, Classes A-E & RAF Reserve Class G subcategories.

+Present Day

+As in the Army, Royal Air Force airmen serve the remainder of their 12-year contract in the Reserve, after being transferred to civilian life.
 The Air Force Reserve consists of ex-Regulars serving under a fixed-term reserve contract.
-As of 2014, they have a strength of 7,120 personnel.
+As of 2014, they had a strength of 7,120 personnel.

 Other Regular Reserves and the Reserve Forces Act 1996

 The following elements of the Regular Reserve are no longer included or counted in Ministry of Defence publications and statistics on Reserve Forces and Cadets.

 Regular Reserve – Long Term Reserve

-British Army – "All male (but not female) soldiers who enlisted before 1 Apr 97 have a statutory liability for service in the Long Term Reserve until their 45th birthday.
-Men and women who enlisted on or after 1 Apr 97 serve for a total of 18 years or until age 55, in the Regular Reserve and Long Term Reserve combined from the date of completion of their full time Colour service.
+British Army – "All male (but not female) soldiers who enlisted before 1 April 1997 have a statutory liability for service in the Long Term Reserve until their 45th birthday.
+Men and women who enlisted on or after 1 April 1997 serve for a total of 18 years or until age 55, in the Regular Reserve and Long Term Reserve combined from the date of completion of their full time Colour service.
 Long Term Reservists may only be recalled under Section 52 of the Reserve Forces Act (RFA) 1996, for home or overseas service, in case of imminent national danger or great emergency."